The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 He was actually in his home back in the day, you know, landlines and all that.

-He died supposedly temporarily, and they brought him back, and he was messed up for a very long time, right?
+They brought him back and he was messed up for a very long time, right?

 But the nails in his shoes melted.

-That's how much uh power he and electricity went through his body, right?
+That's how much power, heat, electricity went through his body, right?

-And uh he was a mess, but the testimony that he gave was unbelievable of what he saw and what he experienced, and he was looking down the classic up above, looking down at his body, being worked on by doctors and being mourned over by his family.
+And he was looking down the classic up above, looking down at his body, being worked on by doctors and being mourned over by his family.

 And there's many others like that.

-Well, you know, again, you know, when is it that we stop being skeptical of everything and trust the fact that I'm just saying this is kind of extraordinary, isn't it?
+Well, you know, again, when is it that we stop being skeptical of everything and trust the fact that I'm just saying this is kind of extraordinary, isn't it?

 I love it.

-You might not have delved into this topic, Jim.
+Well, again, these things, there's several books you might not have delved into this topic.

 I'm finding this fascinating.

-Okay, aside of you I had not seen before to be continued right after this break.
+Okay, a side of you I had not seen before.

-Management would like to take a moment to thank the listeners and post for all their support that has made Revolution Radio one of the biggest platforms for free speech in an ever growing dark world of censorship.
+management would like to take a moment to thank the listeners and hosts for all their support this has made revolution radio one of the biggest platforms for free speech in an ever-growing dark world of censorship Unfortunately, this platform for free speech has never been free.

 We need the support of the people.